asadmansr/StepWise/README.md

 An Android application that combines physical activity with some challenging quiz questions.

-This is part of the Android experiment where this app will focus on Feature Flagging, A/B Testing and debug mode.A
+This is an Android experiment to feature concepts like feature flagging, A/B Testing, in-app debug mode and widgets!